AnyLog-co/EdgeCase/README.md

    * Master, 2 operator, query
    * Master, 2 operator (HA), query
    * Master, 3 operators (2 HA), query
-2. Insert data in parallel and using POST or MQTT
+2. Insert data using POST or MQTT
 3. Remove data and associated blockchain policies from network
 4. teardown the entire network (used for overnight / testing) if everything passed
 5. store summary to file(s)